Wine Making Recipe

 Before fermentation begins, I crush Campden tablets and add them to the must to sterilize and kill off any wild yeast or bacteria that could interfere with the wine’s development.
 After waiting 24 hours, I pitch the selected yeast strain and seal the fermentation vessel with an airlock to allow gases to escape without letting oxygen in.

-See also What Wine Pairs Well With Chicken
+See also What Wine With Ham

 Over the next few weeks, I monitor the wine’s progress, checking the specific gravity with my hydrometer to track the sugar conversion.
 Once fermentation is complete, I siphon the wine into a clean vessel using a racking cane, leaving behind the sediment at the bottom of the original vessel.